Rose Moutray Read

+Rose Hamilton Moutray Read FRHS (1870–1947) was a British author and horticulturist.
+She wrote a popular guide in the Highways and Byways series, to Hampshire, published in 1908, and a book on gardening.
+She was a Fellow of the Royal Horticultural Society, and editor of the Gardener's Year Book for 1930.
+She was also a member of The Folklore Society, contributing to the journal.
+Her youngest brother was Anketell Moutray Read, who earned a Victoria Cross during the First World War.

 Life and family

 Rose Hamilton Moutray Read was born in 1870, the eldest child of Edith and John Moutray Read, who was a Lt Colonel of the 4th Cheshire Regiment.
 Her youngest brother was Anketell Moutray Read, who earned a Victoria Cross during the First World War.

 Work

 Under the pseudonym DH Moutray Read, she wrote the popular "Highways and Byways of Hampshire" volume in the Highways & Byways series, in this instance illustrated by portrait painter Arthur Bentley Connor.
 Moutray Read also wrote a book on the creation of her own garden, with illustrations, plans and photographs.
 She began gardening with a ten rod allotment in Cottenham Park, Wimbledon, and soon realised that she could not manage without a garden.
 She purchased an old house and garden of about three quarters of an acre near Wadhurst in Sussex, which was grassland when Moutray Read purchased it.

 Moutray Read was a Fellow of the Royal Horticultural Society, and edited the Gardener's Year Book for 1930.
 Moutray Read was also a member of the Folklore Society, presenting a number of papers, and reviewing books for the society's journal Folklore.